steveyangrh/ServerlessAnalysis/README.md

 If you encounter error ```"aws-iam-authenticator": executable file not found in $PATH```, then your AWS account credentials were not configured correctly.

+### Launch worker nodes that register with the Amazon EKS cluster (Only needed if we want to create new nodegroups)

+If you have followed the steps above, you have already created one nodegroup, if you want to attach new node groups to the cluster, you could follow this [tutorial](https://docs.aws.amazon.com/eks/latest/userguide/worker.html).
+Honestly, I don't fully understand the relationship between cluster and nodegroups.
+For now, it seems that we may not need to create extra nodegroups.

 ##### Step 4: Specifying the alternative kubeconfig file for kubectl
 ```
 export KUBECONFIG=~/.kube/eksctl/clusters/openfaas-eks